Peritract/scraping-start/README.md

 python -m ipykernel install --user --name=`basename $VIRTUAL_ENV`
 ```

+4. Download the appropriate [Chromedriver](https://chromedriver.chromium.org/downloads) and placed the (extracted) file in this directory

 ## Development

 Ensure that you are in the appropriate environment (`pipenv shell`).
 Then,